libreisaac/nvim-config/readme.md

 - CSS
 - Markdown

-It's a work in progress, but will eventually contain:

 ## Configuration Files
 - `./init.lua` whose job it is to import all the other lua configuration
 - `./lua/` which contains all of the lua configuration files and plugins